Pulsar PGD95BiSCO - 7600/9500W Dual Fuel Inverter Generator With Remote Start

 Features

-From a security point of view, the generator is equipped with an overload protection (circuit breaker) and an automatic low oil shut-off, giving you a peace of mind during use.
+In terms of security, the generator features an overload protection (circuit breaker) and an automatic low oil shut-off, ensuring peace of mind during its use.

 The unit also benefits from Pulsar's CO Sentry carbon monoxide detection.
 The sensor monitors for the accumulation of poisonous carbon monoxide gas around the generator, and shuts down the engine is increasing levels of CO gas are detected.

-Product Video
+Product Videos

 The Pulsar PGD95BiSCO versus other generators